Message From Dr. Donnie Snider, Dean of the College

 |Dr. Donnie Snider|

 Welcome to the College of Education and Human Services.
 We make many important decisions in our lives.
 What we will do with our lives certainly seems to be one of the more critical decisions.
-In the College of Education and Human Services you will find degrees in Education, Kinesiology & Nutrition, Social Work and Communication Sciences & Disorders.
+In the College of Education and Human Services you will find degrees in Education, Kinesiology & Nutrition and Communication Sciences & Disorders.

-New to our college is a degree in Sociology, Fifth year Master's in Teaching & Learning, and the Pruett Gerontologist Center.
+New to our college is a Fifth year Master's in Teaching & Learning, the Pruett Gerontology Center, and a graduate certificate in Enrollment Management.
+In 2014-2015, we will add Occupational Therapy and a Dietetic Internship.

 Receiving a degree from the College of Education and Human Services means you will encounter an exceptional faculty who are committed to scholarship and teaching and to the mission of this great place - to prepare students for Christian service and leadership throughout the world.
 It is a mission we take seriously.
 I believe that we do this by exerting a Christian influence in all that we do whether it is through teaching, training and rehabilitating the physical body, or providing services to the disenfranchised.
 Christ was a teacher, a rehabilitation therapist of the greatest sort and clearly an advocate for social justice.
 In the College of Education and Human Services, we have the opportunity to emulate the work of Christ and to walk beside you as we prepare you to do the same.